Travel in Austria

 • ÖBB Postbus Line 265.
 Stops at SCS Hotel Pyramide.

-Address of Shopping City Süd: Vösendorfer Südring, 2334 Vösendorf
+Address: Vösendorfer Südring, 2334 Vösendorf

 Donauzentrum – A Huge Mall in Vienna’s 22nd District

 This shopping complex is owned by the same company that manages Shopping City Süd (SCS), so you can expect a high standard and a wide variety of stores.
 The great advantage of this mall is its location within Vienna, making it easy and quick to reach from the city center (if you want to read where the 22nd district is located, you can refer to our article on the City Districts of Vienna).
 The mall has about 270 shops, restaurants, and cafes.
 You can enjoy stores like Nike, Calzedonia, Esprit, Hollister, Levi’s, Mango, Geox, and many more great brands.
-Full list of stores.
+Here you can find the full list of stores.
 The mall is large and you can spend a good few hours walking around.

 Opening Hours: